vercel/next.js/errors/opening-an-issue.md

 When `next info` was run, Next.js detected that it's was not on the latest canary release.

-`next@canary` is the beta version of Next.js.
-It includes all features and fixes that are pending to land on the stable release line.
+`next@canary` is the canary version of Next.js that ships daily.
+It includes all features and fixes that have not been released to the stable version yet.
+Think of canary as a public beta.

-Some issues might have already been fixed there, so before opening a new issue on the repository, make sure to verify if the issue hasn't been fixed there already.
+Some issues might have already been fixed there, so before opening a new issue on the repository, make sure to verify if the issue hasn't been fixed in the canary version already.

 Run the following in the codebase: